danielscarvalho/commit-message/README.md

 git push
 ```

-Of course, make the scripts executable at Linux:
+Of course, make the Bash scripts executable at Linux:

 ```bash
 chmod 550 ~/bin/commitmsg